 - 173 In brief:

 - 174 mitochondria

 - 175 and Bioblasts

-- Does the public expect biologists to understand Darwin's theory of evolution?
+- \ Does the public expect biologists to understand Darwin's theory of evolution?

-- Do students expect that researchers of bioenergetics can explain Mitchell's theory of chemiosmotic energy transformation?
+- \ Do students expect that researchers of bioenergetics can explain Mitchell's theory of chemiosmotic energy transformation?

-Mitochondria were described for the first time in 1857 by Rudolph Albert von Kölliker as granular structures or 'sarkosomes'.
-In 1886 Richard Altman called them 'bioblasts' (published 1894).
+Mitochondria were described for the first time in 1857 by Rudolph Albert Kölliker as granular structures or 'sarkosomes' (a reference is needed).
+In 1886 (a reference is needed) Richard Altmann called them 'bioblasts' (published 1894).
 The word 'mitochondrium' (Greek mitos: thread; chondros: granule) was introduced by Carl Benda (1898).
 Mitochondria are the oxygen consuming electrochemical generators which evolved from endosymbiotic bacteria (Margulis 1970; Lane 2005).
-The bioblasts of Richard Altmann (1894) included, not only the mitochondria as presently defined, but also symbiotic and free-living bacteria.
+The bioblasts of Richard Altmann (1894) included not only the mitochondria as presently defined, but also symbiotic and free-living bacteria.

 We now recognize mitochondria as dynamic organelles with a double membrane that are contained within eukaryotic cells.
-The inner mitochondrial membrane shows dynamic tubular and disk-shaped cristae that separate the mitochondrial matrix, i.e. the internal mitochondrial compartment, and the intermembrane space; the latter being enclosed by the outer mitochondrial membrane.
-Mitochondria are the structural and functional elemental units of cell respiration, where cell respiration is defined as the consumption of oxygen coupled to electrochemical proton translocation across the inner mitochondrial membrane.
-In the process of oxidative phosphorylation (OXPHOS), the reduction of O_2 is electrochemically coupled to the transformation of energy in the form of adenosine triphosphate (ATP; Mitchell 2011).
-These powerhouses of the cell contain the machinery of the OXPHOS pathway, including transmembrane respiratory complexes (i.e. proton pumps with FMN, Fe-S and cytochrome b, c, aa_3 redox systems); alternative dehydrogenases and oxidases; the coenzyme ubiquinone (coenzyme Q); ATP synthase; the enzymes of the tricarboxylic acid cycle and the fatty acid oxidation enzymes; transporters of ions, metabolites and co-factors; and mitochondrial kinases related to energy transfer pathways.
+The mitochondrial inner membrane (mtIM) shows dynamic tubular to disk-shaped cristae that separate the mitochondrial matrix, i.e. the internal mitochondrial compartment, and the intermembrane space; the latter being enclosed by the mitochondrial outer membrane (mtOM).
+Mitochondria are the structural and functional elemental units of cell respiration.
+Cell respiration is the consumption of oxygen by electron transfer coupled to electrochemical proton translocation across the mtIM.
+In the process of oxidative phosphorylation (OXPHOS), the reduction of O2 is electrochemically coupled to the transformation of energy in the form of adenosine triphosphate (ATP; Mitchell 1961, 2011).
+These powerhouses of the cell contain the machinery of the OXPHOS-pathway, including transmembrane respiratory complexes (i.e. proton pumps with FMN, Fe-S and cytochrome b, c, aa3 redox systems); alternative dehydrogenases and oxidases; the coenzyme ubiquinone (Q); ATP synthase; the enzymes of the tricarboxylic acid cycle and the fatty acid oxidation enzymes; transporters of ions, metabolites and co-factors; and mitochondrial kinases related to energy transfer pathways.
 The mitochondrial proteome comprises over 1,200 proteins